Constraining cosmology with machine learning and galaxy clustering: the CAMELS-SAM suite: Conclusion

 \item In \textsection \ref{sec:CompareStats}, we compare the constraints that each clustering statistics finds independently.
 When comparing each of the clustering statistics--VPF, CiC, 2ptCF--for various mass-threshold clustering samples, we find that all the statistics find similar constraints for $\sigma_8$. \item We find that CiC and VPF often slightly out-perform the 2ptCF alone for $\Omega_{\text{M}}$.
 We also find the VPF often drives the bulk of the constraints found on the SC-SAM parameters.

 \end{itemize}

-Finally, these are key implications of our work and CAMELS-SAM: \begin{itemize} \item Our work contributes to the growing literature that advocates the inclusion of count-in-cells, the VPF, and related statistics alongside the 2ptCF for constraining cosmology (e.g.\ \citealt{Wang2019, Uhlemann2020, Samushia2021}). \item This is the first work to leverage machine learning and adjacent tools to not only constrain parameters of a SAM (e.g.\ \citealt{VanDaalen2016}), but to simultaneously constrain cosmology and improve the information a neural network is able to learn from galaxy clustering. \item Our work with CAMELS-SAM includes smaller non-linear scales than most have probed for cosmology (reaching R$>$1.1-1.6 cMpc, or $k_{\text{max}} < 5.85-8.15\ h$ Mpc$^{-1}$). \item By implementing a robust model for galaxies and their complex astrophysics, our neural networks are able to learn the unique ways that the SC-SAM affects galaxy bias, and significantly improve constraints on cosmology than if we were to simply assume galaxies follow the clustering of dark matter halos. \item The halo products from CAMELS-SAM inhabit a unique position in simulation volume and resolution, excellent snapshot and redshift coverage, number of simulations, and vast cosmological parameter space, ideal for several applications across machine learning, galaxy modeling, and dark matter analysis.
+Finally, these are key implications of our work and CAMELS-SAM: \begin{itemize} \item This is the first work to leverage machine learning and adjacent tools to not only constrain parameters of a SAM (e.g.\ \citealt{VanDaalen2016}), but to simultaneously constrain cosmology and improve the information a neural network is able to learn from galaxy clustering. \item Our work with CAMELS-SAM includes smaller non-linear scales than most have probed for cosmology (reaching R$>$1.1-1.6 cMpc, or $k_{\text{max}} < 5.85-8.15\ h$ Mpc$^{-1}$). \item Our work contributes to the growing literature that advocates the inclusion of count-in-cells, the VPF, and related statistics alongside the 2ptCF for constraining cosmology (e.g.\ \citealt{Wang2019, Uhlemann2020, Samushia2021}). \item By implementing a robust model for galaxies and their complex astrophysics, our neural networks are able to learn the unique ways that the SC-SAM affects galaxy bias, and significantly improve constraints on cosmology than if we were to simply assume galaxies follow the clustering of dark matter halos. \item The halo products from CAMELS-SAM inhabit a unique position in simulation volume and resolution, excellent snapshot and redshift coverage, number of simulations, and vast cosmological parameter space, ideal for several applications across machine learning, galaxy modeling, and dark matter analysis.

 \end{itemize}